 I’m enough of a math nerd to appreciate the beauty of the gear ratios that can be realized.
 Each chain gears up a bit, and both chains gear up by the same amount.
 Therefore a typical ratio is (24/20)*(24/20), or 1.44:1, which you get by having both chains going from a 24-toothed cog to a 20-toothed cog.
 Other obvious ratios include:

 You can also gear it down, or do other more creative ratios.

 My top speed to date is using the 1.44:1 gear ratio and 170 mm cranks to get up to 20.6 mph.
 It’s definitely exciting when you start losing your balance on one wheel at a higher speed than you can run.
-So far I have had no high-speed falls, but pushing the limits does come with risks.
+So far I have had no high-speed falls (nothing over 15 mph), but pushing the limits does come with risks.
 It’s also cool/scary to think that with some changes to gearing I should be able to go significantly faster.

 Why don’t derailleurs work?

 Riding a unicycle is, like walking, a constant state of near falling.The rider needs to perform tiny adjustments many times per second in order to keep the center of support directly underneath the rider’s center of mass.
 If you start falling forwards then you need to instantly pedal faster.
 If you start falling backwards then you need to instantly push back on the pedals.
 These corrections are happening multiple times per second, usually without the rider even noticing.
 It’s only when the corrections almost don’t work that the unicycle perceptibly moves from the vertical and the rider’s heart rate goes up a bit.

 The derailleurs which are used for gearing on bikes don’t let you apply back pressure.
 If you pedal backwards you freewheel, and if you stopped the axle from freewheeling then pedaling backwards would just damage the gearing system.